-The scheme is open to employers of all sizes and we have a dedicated Cycle to Work platform to support all employers and employees that want to join the scheme.
+The scheme is open to employers of all sizes and we have a dedicated Cycle2Work platform to support all employers and employees that want to join the scheme.

-It’s good for the environment
+Cycling is good for the environment

-It’s receiving serious investment
+Cycling is receiving serious government investment

 There’s never been a better time to take up commuting by bike.
 In 2020, the government announced plans to boost greener, more active transport by investing £2 billion in measures designed to encourage walking and cycling.

-The first stage of these plans will include pop-up bike lanes, wider pavements, safer junctions and cycle and bus-only corridors, with the government aiming to double the number of cyclists in the UK by 2025.
+The first stage of these plans will include pop-up bike lanes, wider pavements, safer junctions, and cycle and bus-only corridors, with the government aiming to double the number of cyclists in the UK by 2025.
 So why not get on your bike and join them?